-The IEAP is developed for individuals who have good communication skills, experience in commercial and/or industrial construction, the ability to read construction drawings, understand the fundamentals of insulation systems and products, can recognize basic safety concerns during a facility visit, are mathematically inclined, and have basic computer literacy.
+The IEAP is developed for individuals who have good communication skills, experience in commercial and/or industrial construction, understand the fundamentals of insulation systems and products, can recognize basic safety concerns during a facility visit, are mathematically inclined, and have basic computer literacy.

 Registration Fees and Class Format

 The course typically runs from 8:00 a.m.–4:00 p.m.
 CT (Click here to view a sample course agenda).
 The cost of attending the course is $2,095 (discounted cash/check rate) or $2,180 (standard rate) for non-members.
 A discounted rate of $1,495 (discounted cash/check rate) or $1,555 (standard rate) is available for NIA members.

 Click here to read about NIA's Cancellation Policy and Course Guidelines.

 A newly designed, full-color professionally printed course manual, 3E Plus software, Microsoft Excel custom spreadsheet, and a final report template.
 Students who pass the exam will also receive a certificate, lapel pin, and marketing kit.

 Materials required for class participation include: laptop computer (no Macs) with Excel software, Windows operating software (XP, Vista, or version 7 or newer), and 10 MB of available space.

 The certification exam is 50 questions covering information discussed in the IEAP course and materials.
 Students must score 70% or higher to pass and become a Certified Insulation Energy Appraiser.
 Students who do not score at least 70% will be notified by NIA about how to retake the exam.

 Computer Requirements for the Virtual Course and Online Exam